Explore your career path with Los Angeles School Police Department.

 - The typical duties of a Police Officer are as follows:

-Patrols or is assigned to a campus, stake-outs, and responds to intrusion alarm reports at District schools, offices and other facilities;Maintains law and order at District facilities, including prevention and control of incidents of violence directed against District facilities, personnel, or students;Enforces violations of California vehicle codes and penal codes, and all other violations of city, county, State, and federal law and statutes as necessary;Contacts and cooperates with local law-enforcement agencies in the prevention, control, and investigation of illegal activities by persons or groups directed against District facilities, personnel, or students;Apprehends and interrogates those suspected of committing or attempting to commit crimes affecting district facilities personnel, or students;Investigates crimes affecting District facilities, personnel, and students.
+Patrols or are assigned to a campus, stake-outs, and respond to intrusion alarm reports at district schools, offices and other facilities;Maintains law and order at District facilities, including prevention and control of incidents of violence directed against District facilities, personnel, or students;Enforces violations of California vehicle codes and penal codes, and all other violations of city, county, state, and federal law and statutes as necessary;Contacts and cooperates with local law-enforcement agencies in the prevention, control, and investigation of illegal activities by persons or groups directed against district facilities, personnel, or students;Apprehends and interrogates those suspected of committing or attempting to commit crimes affecting district facilities personnel, or students;Investigates crimes affecting district facilities, personnel, and students.

 - LASPD Assignments

 The Los Angeles School Police Department offers a wide range of special assignments.
 Police Officers are afforded the opportunity to obtain specialized skills throughout their career such as:

 ♦ Bicycle Patrol

 ♦ Mental Health Evaluation Team (MHET)

 ♦ Police Chief Aide